Xi'an: Modern era

+For the over 200 years they lived next to each other, Han civilians and Manchu bannermen of both genders in Xi'an did not intermarry with each other at all.
+The Qing dynasty altered its law on intermarriage between Han civilians and Manchu bannermen several times in the dynasty.
+At the beginning of the Qing dynasty, the Qing allowed Han civilians to marry Manchu women.
+Then the Qing banned civilians from marrying women from the Eight banners later.
+In 1865, the Qing allowed Han civilian men to marry Manchu bannerwomen in all garrisons, except the capital garrison of Beijing.
+There was no formal law on marriage between people in the different banners, like the Manchu and Han banners, but it was informally regulated by social status and custom.
+In northeastern China, such as Heilongjiang and Liaoning, it was more common for Manchu women to marry Han men, since they were not subjected to the same laws and institutional oversight as Manchus and Han in Beijing and elsewhere.

 In October 1911, during the Xinhai revolution, revolutionaries stormed the Manchu fort in Xi'an.
 Most of the city's 20,000 Manchus were killed.
-The Hui Muslim community was divided in its support for the revolution.
-The Hui Muslims of Shaanxi supported the revolutionaries, while the Hui Muslims of Gansu supported the Qing.
-The native Hui Muslims (Mohammedans) of Xi'an (Shaanxi province) joined the Han Chinese revolutionaries in slaughtering the Manchus.
+Hui (Muslims; then referred to as "Mohammedans") were divided in its support for the revolution.
+Those of Shaanxi supported the revolutionaries, while those of Gansu supported the Qing.
+The Hui of Xi'an (Shaanxi province) joined the Han Chinese revolutionaries in slaughtering the Manchus.
 Some wealthy Manchus survived by being ransomed.
 Wealthy Han Chinese enslaved Manchu girls and poor Han Chinese troops seized young Manchu women as wives.
 Hui Muslims also seized young pretty Manchu girls and raised them as Muslims.

 A British missionary who witnessed the massacre commented that "Old and young, men and women, children alike, were all butchered...
 Houses were plundered and then burnt; those who would fain have laid hidden till the storm was past, were forced to come out into the open.
 The revolutionaries, protected by a parapet of the wall, poured a heavy, unceasing, relentless fire into the doomed Tartar (Manchu) city, those who tried to escape thence into the Chinese city were cut down as they emerged from the gates."

-In 1936, the Xi'an Incident took place inside the city during the Chinese Civil War.
-The incident brought the Kuomintang (KMT) and Chinese Communist Party to a truce in order to concentrate on fighting against the Japanese Invasion.
+In 1936, the Xi'an (then "Sian") Incident took place in the city during the Chinese Civil War.
+The incident helped to bring the Kuomintang (KMT) and Chinese Communist Party to form the Second United Front in order to concentrate on fighting against the Imperial Japanese Army in the Second Sino-Japanese War.

-On March 11, 1938, an aerial battle broke out for the first time over Xi'an as Imperial Japanese Army Air Force aircraft attacked the city and was engaged by Chinese Air Force I-15 fighter planes led by Lt.
+On March 11, 1938, an aerial battle broke out for the first time over Xi'an as Imperial Japanese Army Air Force aircraft attacked the city, and was engaged by Chinese Air Force I-15 fighter planes, led by Lt.
 Cen Zeliu of the 5th Pursuit Group, 17th Squadron.
 While repeatedly attacked by air, Shaanxi was heavily fortified by units of the Eighth Route Army; Xi'an was never taken by the Japanese forces.